Pragma

 Using Pragma in a Response (Discouraged in HTTP/1.1)

-A server includes the Pragma
+A server includes the Pragma header in its response.

 Server Response:

-should be used instead in modern HTTP
+Although this is valid, Cache-Control should be used instead in modern HTTP

 implementations.